Item added to basket:

 Launched in February 2012, the Raspberry Pi was marketed as an educational tool, designed to introduce children to coding and computer circuits.
 But programmers, makers, hackers and hobbyists grasped the huge potential of the Pi.
 To date it has shipped 8 million units.
 The original Pi had a single core processor with 256 MB of RAM, a single USB port and no Ethernet connection.
-The Raspberry Pi 3, released earlier this year, is almost unrecognisable (apart from its footprint, which has barely changed): its quad core 64Bit processor includes 1GB of RAM, boasts 4 USB ports, and built-in Wi-Fi and Bluetooth.
+The Raspberry Pi 3 B+, released in 2018, is almost unrecognisable (apart from its footprint, which has barely changed): its quad core 64Bit processor includes 1.4GB of RAM, boasts 4 USB ports, and built-in Wi-Fi and Bluetooth.

 What distinguishes the Raspberry Pi is the fact that it is a computer – plug it into a monitor, use the USB ports for keyboard, mouse and other shields, run desktop applications, connect to the web and play HD video.
 The Pi can be programmed via a number of languages such as Python and Scratch.